dxw/whippet/readme.md

 Whippet has a few basic goals:

 1. Allowing proper build steps to take place, that automate build tasks both during development and deployment
-2. Properly managing plugins, allowing them to be version controlled and easily updated
+2. Properly managing plugins and themes, allowing them to be version controlled and easily updated
 3. Managing the creation of releases, including rollbacks
 4. Automating the generation of commonly required objects like new applications and new themes
 5. Facilitating automated testing
 6. Allowing structured test data to be distributed as part of the codebase

-At the moment, Whippet can manages plugins and releases and compile stylesheets in Whippet-enabled themes.
+At the moment, Whippet can manages plugins and themes and releases and compile stylesheets in Whippet-enabled themes.

 During development, whippet is designed to be used in conjunction with [Whippet Server](https://github.com/dxw/whippet-server).
 These projects will be combined at some point in the future.